fwextensions/quick-score/README.md

 # quick-score

-> `quick-score` is a JavaScript string-scoring and fuzzy-matching library based on the Quicksilver algorithm, which is intended for interactive matching as a user types a query.
+> `quick-score` is a JavaScript string-scoring and fuzzy-matching library based on the Quicksilver algorithm, and is perfect for interactive matching as a user types a query.

 intended for long strings
 return matches in a "sensible" order